 Vulnerability Types

-We have any restriction whatsoever when reporting vulnerabilities so the public is welcome to use any vulnerability available to them including analysis the source and apply any methodology of their own in finding vulnerabilities as long as the information provided is self-descriptive enough for to understand the issue been raised easily without much interpretations.
+We have no restrictions whatsoever for the vulnerability type or method used to uncover the vulnerabilities.
+The public is welcome to use any methods or tools available to them, including analysis of the source, and apply any methodology of their own in finding vulnerabilities, provided that the vulnerability report is clear and self-descriptive.

 Advance Security